What I Wish I'd Known Before Going Vegan

 I often hear people saying that it’s difficult to go vegan from one day to the next but I really disagree here.
 Fine, it was what I had unknowingly wanted my whole life, but my husband was quite the opposite.
 I’m lucky it was him that had the realization or I would have had a very hard sell on my hands and this adventure would have been a lot less fun if we weren’t doing it together.
 So thanks to one trip to the Maldives, literally in the middle of the night, we both went vegan.

 Best Life Decision I've Made

 Without a doubt, going vegan has been the best life decision I have ever made.
-I have so much more energy (so much that caffeine has now also gone), I know I’m not poisoning my body unnecessarily and having seen the effects of cancers caused by lifestyle, I know it’s not something I would ever want to put my body through.
+I have so much more energy (so much that caffeine has now also gone), and I know I’m not poisoning my body unnecessarily.
+Having seen the effects of cancers caused by lifestyle, I know it’s not something I would ever want to put my body through.
 I know that I won’t ever need to worry about cholesterol like my family have.

 I feel empowered that I have the awareness now to question the narratives that we’re fed through childhood.
 In this day, where we can see so clearly through politics and media that we’re fed lies in order to help certain people get what they want, I know now not to trust what I’m told.

 I visit beautiful corners of the world that are being damaged and destroyed through climate change and know that I’ve significantly lowered my personal impact on this detrimental crisis.